 When threat activity, known actors, historical tactics, or attack information can be combined with vulnerabilities, activity data, or other particulars present in your network and environment, then the information becomes relevant, actionable intelligence.

 There are two key factors driving the need for, and value of, information from outside of the corporate network.
 They are based on the belief that actual intelligence (as defined above) is derived from correlating information from outside of the corporate perimeter or span of control with things from inside of the perimeter.

 The first driver is the explosion of risk types in both complexity and number.
-Besides well-known risk types such as phishing, domain name spoofing, distributed denial of service (DDoS) attacks, and SQL injections, security teams must now combat cyber risks that touch on physical security, state and federal regulations, and both protection of, and compliance around, customer data.
+Besides well-known risk types such as Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers., domain name spoofing, distributed denial of service (DDoS) attacks, and SQL injections, security teams must now combat cyber risks that touch on physical security, state and federal regulations, and both protection of, and compliance around, customer data.
 Understanding your exposure to these types of threats, whether and how often your company and industry are targeted, and the potential impact of those activities is key to determining whether you actually have a need for threat intelligence.
 If so, these factors will be key to making the business case and budget justification for a threat intelligence program.

 The second driver is the expanded attack surface.
 Threat actors continue to use older channels, such as Internet Relay Chat (IRC) and Usenet, along with the web and other channels such as social media, to plan attacks, trade data, and organize resources.
 The number and type of sources continue to expand, and the volume of content being produced across those sources has increased literally by orders of magnitude.